Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 // We create a variable to continue

-// If reaching the ninth attempt Pedro should wait 30 seconds
+// In case of reaching the ninth attempt Pedro must wait 30 seconds

 // So we create a "for" loop for it.